Last updated on October 31st, 2024 at 02:25 pm

 That dreaded loose end

 You got caught depositing $5,000 into your checking account and you must explain it by written letter.
-As you know that $5,000 was a “gift” from your parents to help you pay for closing costs.
+As you know $5,000 was a “gift” from your parents to help you pay for closing costs.
 Since this is acceptable, you write a letter and explain that your parents (name) “gave” you funds from your childhood trust left by your grandparents.
 The letter goes to the loan officer.

-The underwriter has to pull the file back on the active file and determine if they believe you.
+The underwriter has to pull the file back to the active file and determine if they believe you.
 A person may want a letter from your parents.
 During this process, your loan is on hold yet the clock is ticking on the closing date.
 Ok, it’s time to panic now.

 Several days or even a week later you may or may not be told that this contingency is cleared and the loan is moving forward.
 Just as you think everything is ok, the lender finds a misspelling of your name on a credit report.
 This generates another letter from you and an attempt with the credit reporting agency to correct it.